dcuny/synth-v-scripts/README.md

 **Expressive 2**

-_Expressive 2_ is a script for automatically adding curves to the parameters associated with notes in Syntheziser V. The motivation is that I find it easier to move spline control points than drawing control curves.
+_Expressive 2_ is a script for automatically adding curves to the parameters associated with notes in Synthesizer V. The motivation is that I find it easier to move spline control points than drawing control curves.

 The script obviously can't automatically create a human performance, but it tries to create a reasonable starting place that can then be manually edited.